cloudflare/JSON.is/README.md

 ## Contributing

-We welcome contributors of both improvements and additional json formats.
+We welcome contributors of both improvements and additional JSON formats.

 ### Format